 - Could a recurring task or calendar event be a helpful nudge to get into a tagging habit?

-- Some people like to spend a short planning session on Sunday or Monday mornings to plan their week and check on their notes.
+- Some people like to spend a short session on Sunday or Monday mornings to plan their week and check on their notes.
 Does that sound useful?

 Enough for now, and what’s next